iprasannamb/QOSC/README.md

-# Quantum Open Source Collaboration Platform (QOSC)
+# Xrepo

-A collaborative platform for developing, sharing, and improving quantum algorithms and software.
+A Open Source collaborative platform for developing, sharing, and improving quantum algorithms.

 ## Features